derekcecillewis/amp.dev/.github/ISSUE_TEMPLATE/content.md

 *Description of the missing or outdated content.*

 <!--
-It could be a missing guide explaining a concept, a step-by-step tutorial, or something that is confusing or doesn't work when you tried it.
+For example, a missing guide explaining a concept, a step-by-step tutorial, or something that is confusing or didn't work when you tried it.
 -->

 <!-- ✍️ -->